AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

         multithread=T, tryRC=T)
 ```

-# Extracting the standard goods from R
+# Extracting the standard goods from DADA2
 The typical standard outputs from amplicon processing are a fasta file, a count table, and a taxonomy table.
 So here's one way we can generate those files from your DADA2 objects in R:

 ```R